 The years 2010 through 2019 will go down in Illinois history as a decade of public policy failure and economic decline.
 High fixed costs for pensions and government worker health care have prevented the state from balancing its budget in any year since 2001.
 Since the Great Recession in 2008, the state’s fiscal imbalance has...View Report

 Focus too much on single aspects of Illinois corruption and the big picture will be lost, along with chances to fix the problems.

 The FBI detailed sex, drugs and corruption involving former Chicago Ald.
 Daniel Solis, but he is still receiving a nearly $95,000 public pension after cooperating with their probe.

 South Side Ald.
 Willie Cochran pleaded guilty March 21 to felony wire fraud for spending his ward’s charity funds on personal expenses.
 That’s 30 Chicago aldermen convicted of corruption since 1972.

-Chicagoland and northern Illinois have seen more corrupt public officials put behind bars than any other part of the nation, a new analysis found.
+Chicagoland and northern Illinois have seen more corrupt public officials put behind bars than any other part of the nation, an analysis found.

 What’s important for Illinoisans to know now is not just whether politically powerful people such as Burke and Madigan broke the law, but how the law itself encourages indecent behavior.

 Madigan has long been criticized for his control of a lucrative law firm specializing in Cook County property tax appeals.